7 "When You Wish Upon a Star"

 This under-rated Disney animated feature film was the studio's first to highlight an actual historical figure.

-It offered up Alan Menken (music) / Stephen Schwartz (lyrics) musical production numbers, and won two Academy Awards for Best Original Song (Colors of the Wind) and Best Musical Score.
+It offered up Alan Menken (music) / Stephen Schwartz (lyrics) musical production numbers, and won two Academy Awards for Best Original Song (Colors of the Wind) and Best Original Musical Score (Menken and Schwartz also).

 Poor Little Rich Girl (1936)